Apmds/Musolang/spec.md

 ## Variables

-Most frequencies represent variables that store either integers or strings of characters.
+Most frequencies represent variables that store either numbers or strings of characters.

+A frequency is ignored if it:
-If a frequency does not have an action bound to it and is not initialized, then it's ignored.
+- Doesn't have an action bound to it
+- Isn't an argument to an action
+- Isn't initialized

 All variables have global scope and a default value of 0.